The 16th President of the United States - Abraham Lincoln, (Photo by Alexander Gardner, Public domain via Wikimedia Commons)

 Late in 1860 South Carolina seceded from the Union, followed over the next months by several other Southern states.
 The nation was split between the North (Union) and the South (Confederacy).
 One month after Lincoln’s inauguration, in March 1861, the Confederate army opened fire on Fort Sumter in Charleston, South Carolina, marking the beginning of the Civil War.
 Later that month Lincoln suspended the writ of habeas corpus, an important safeguard of individual liberty.

-Lincoln limits the press during the Civil War
+Lincoln shuts down, censors the press during the Civil War

 Government officials shut down the Chicago Times for excessively criticizing the Lincoln administration.
 Editors were arrested, papers were closed, and correspondents were banned from the fields of battle.
 A military governor with the approval of the secretary of war, Edwin M. Stanton, destroyed the office of the Sunday Chronicle, a Washington, D.C., newspaper.